Nganga7/Test/README.md

 Test
 ====

-Test is basically a project to maneuver and see the functionality of GitHub.
+Maneuvering to see the functionality of GitHub.